 Hypothermia is a dangerously low body temperature.

-Being surrounded by too cold of an environment, having certain disorders, being unable to move, or a combination can cause body temperature to become too low.
+Being in an environment that is too cold, having certain disorders, being unable to move, or a combination can cause body temperature to become too low.

-The person shivers but then may become confused and lose awareness.
+The person shivers at first and later may become confused and lose awareness.

 Getting warm and dry can lead to recovery unless the body temperature is very low.